 Compliance with applicable laws

 We will ask you for consent to send you direct marketing communications via email.
-When we are providing you with work finding services and/or you are a business contact, you may receive email marketing communications from us even if you have not given us consent, as we rely on legitimate interests.
+When we are providing a client or hiring organisation with work finding services and/or you are a business contact, you may receive email marketing communications from us even if you have not given us consent, as we rely on legitimate interests.

 You may receive email marketing messages from us if you provided us with your details when you entered a competition or registered with us at a job fair, promotional or networking event or attended a training course and you have given us consent to send you marketing.
 If you give us consent, we may also use your identity, contact details, technical data, usage data and profile data to form a view and decide which services may of interest or relevant for you.
 You have the right to withdraw your consent to marketing at any time.

-We have established an email preference centre where you can view and make decisions about your email marketing preferences and opt out of receiving email marketing from us at any time by:
+You can opt out of receiving email marketing from us at any time by:

 - Visiting our Site https://roberthalf.ae/unsubscribe and checking the relevant box to change your email marketing preference;

-- Clicking the ‘unsubscribe’ link contained in the footer of our marketing emails;
+- Clicking the ‘unsubscribe’ link contained in our marketing emails;

 Opting out and ‘unsubscribing’ from email marketing messages does not apply to: